17 July 2018

 From establishing requirements to product development

 When an IT team starts working on a new project, they face a fairly big challenge: collecting requirements.
-The quality and the outcome of this process often decides how successful the final project will be, and whether or not the client will end up working with you at all.
+The quality and the outcome of this process often decide how successful the final project will be, and whether or not the client will end up working with you at all.
 Established software houses have hundreds of projects under their belt.
 They had to identify what needs to be done every time they started building something new – thus, perfecting the process.
 Collecting requirements will probably never become a walk in the park, but when a software house (having experience in establishing requirements) and a SaaS company (knowing their clients and processes) collaborate, it gets waaay easier.

 In our field, an extra hour equals higher project costs and this is why good software houses tend to maximise the efficiency of their processes.